lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 The upper lobe is thick; almost balloon-like, and typically dark green.
 Inside this the upper lobe, a special organ houses the symbiotic bacteria.
 The leaves typically grow in a compact cabbage-like fashion; giving the whole plant a fish-scale appearance.

+All organs find their origin at the tip of the stem, at the shoot apical meristem (SAM).
+At the SAM, leaves, roots and sporocarps (the ferns reproductive structures) find their origin.
+The SAM also harbours a small colony with motile filaments of the cyanobacterium _T. azollae_.
+Both leaves and sporocarps encapsulate part of the starting colony during growth.
+This process ensures that all leaves have a colony of the symbiont.

 Azolla roots can be observed hanging loosely in the water like a thin curtain.
 On timelapses, the roots were seen swirling and curling.